gravityview/GravityView-Sample-Data/README.md

 Import sample data for the GravityView Preset forms.

+* Use "View > New View" and click Start Fresh to create a View for each preset.
 * Activate the plugin
 * Go to the Views > Sample Data Import menu
 * Map existing forms to the View Presets